-Strategy 1 Details Reviews

-Strategy 1: Individual teachers will meet with administration if a pattern of absenteeism is noticed from reviewing the staff Formative

-attendance report.
-Nov Jan Mar June

-Strategy's Expected Result/Impact: Teachers will decrease the number of days they are absent.
-Staff Responsible for Monitoring: Principal, assistant principal 0% 45%

-No Progress Continue/Modify X Discon tinue
+Strategy 1 Details Reviews rategy 1: Individual teachers will meet with administration if a pattern of absenteeism is noticed from reviewing the staff Formative attendance report.
+Structurally Expected Result/Impacts Teachers will decrease the number of days they are obsent Nov Jan Mar June Strategy's Expected Result/Impact: Teachers will decrease the number of days they are absent.
+Staff Responsible for Monitoring: Principal, assistant principal 0% 45% 90% 100% No Progress Accomplished - Continue/Modify X Discon tinue